 El Patio 77 is a B&B, so a 2-course breakfast is provided each morning in the beautiful dining room.

 All the food is made fresh when you arrive to the table.
 The juice is freshly squeezed and served alongside your coffee.
 We then enjoyed fresh fruit with yogurt to start.
-The main course changes each day - we had quesadillas with freshly made pico de gallo.
+The main course changes each day - I've had quesadillas with freshly made pico de gallo, chilaquiles verdes with egg, omelettes, and huevos rancheros.

 I always love a hotel that allows me to prepare for my day with a provided breakfast.
 Even better if the food is delicious and fresh!

 The lovely staff at El Patio 77 really went above and beyond.
-We arrived while it was pouring rain, and were happy to see an open umbrella and a smiling face at the taxi door, almost as soon as we pulled up.
-We were then received warmly with an offer of organic mezcal and water while we checked in on the vintage couch in the lobby.
+My first visit, I arrived while it was pouring rain, and was so happy to see an open umbrella and a smiling face at the taxi door, almost as soon as I pulled up.
+I was then received warmly with an offer of mezcal and water while I checked in on the vintage couch in the lobby.

-Our departure from the hotel was at the very early (and painful) hour of 3:30am.
-The staff was kind enough to leave us some fruit in the kitchen and a prepped coffee maker.
-All we had to do was turn the coffee maker on, and sip our coffee as we struggled to get our eyes open for our early flight.
+My departure from the hotel was at the very early (and painful) hour of 3:30am.
+The staff was kind enough to leave some fruit in the kitchen and a prepped coffee maker.
+All I had to do was turn the coffee maker on, and sip my coffee as I struggled to get my eyes open for my early flight.
 Such a nice gesture.

 Another great touch is their personalized and easy to use map of key areas in the city.
 I thought this was such a smart way to help guests find the best things to do during their stay.
 Mexico City is beyond big, so it makes sense to narrow the map and suggestions down to the most popular areas, as well as the staff’s specific recommendations in the area.

-The two most common neighborhoods for tourists to stay in are the Centro and Roma.
-While both are beautiful and interesting, it’s fascinating to stay in an area that is wholeheartedly Mexican and lacking in tourists.
-It’s also an “up and coming” area, so there are a lot of great restaurants, galleries, and coffee shops popping up.
-I discovered one of my new favorite restaurants in Mexico City there, Cochinita Power.
-They specialize in Cochinita (slow stewed spicy pork) everything - tacos, tortas, chilaquiles, etc. Delicious!
+The most common neighborhoods for tourists to stay in are the Centro, Roma, and Condesa.
+While those are beautiful and interesting, it’s fascinating to stay in an area that is wholeheartedly local and lacking in tourists.
+There are a lot of great restaurants, galleries, and coffee shops popping up.
+Here are a few of my favorites in San Rafael:

 The architecture in the San Rafael is another huge selling point.
 It is one of the oldest neighborhoods in the city, beginning as a place for the wealthy to settle outside the Centro.
 This accounts for the large number of mansions, many with French influence.
 It continued to be a growing area over time, so the styles and periods of architecture are varied and interesting.
 Some of the first works of Luis Barragan - Mexico’s most famous architect - are in San Rafael, and 383 buildings in this relatively small neighborhood are classified as having historical value.
 I loved taking walks and stopping often to take photos!

 The third great thing about San Rafael is its proximity to the best the city has to offer.
 Mexico City is a great city to walk, so I love when I’m in an area that is an easy and comfortable walking distance to where I want to explore.
 El Patio 77 is a nice walking distance from some of the biggest attractions: 30 minutes to the Centro, 45 minutes to Roma Norte, and 45 minutes to the Museo Antropologia and Chapultepec Park.
-The metro subway is also only 3 blocks away, so you can easily get to any of the further attractions as well.
+The metro subway is also only 3 blocks away, so you can easily get to any of the further attractions as well, and Uber is always quick and easy.

 As far as location goes, this boutique hotel in Mexico City is pretty perfectly situated!

-The value of what you get for the price is great: a hotel this stylish and well run feels like a steal at just around $100USD/night.
-Their progressive eco-friendly practices are a huge plus, their staff is super helpful, and the neighborhood is a great jumping off point for exploring Mexico City.
-I very much hope to return to El Patio 77 soon!
+The value of what you get at Patio 77 boutique hotel in Mexico City for the price is great.
+It's a beautiful hotel in a gorgeous historic building with warm, caring staff.
+Their progressive eco-friendly practices are a huge plus, and the neighborhood is a great jumping off point for exploring the city.
+I can't wait for my next visit to this historic hotel in Mexico City!

 Hotel: El Patio 77